jeremyckahn/kapi/README.md

     myKapi.stop();

-Stops the animation, clears, the canvas, and resets the state back to the beginning of the animation loop.
+Stops the animation, clears the canvas, and resets the state back to the beginning of the animation loop.

 If you would like to go to a specific point in the timeline of the animation, you can do so with